bbauska/meta-react-basics/README.md

 Well, this content is not exactly HTML.

-It\'s JSX.
+It&apos;s JSX.
 JSX syntax looks very similar to HTML.

 What are its advantages is that it allows you to write JavaScript code inside what looks like HTML elements?